Azure/PSRule.Rules.Azure/docs/scenarios/azure-template-ci/azure-template-ci.md

 ## Exporting rule data for analysis

-In PSRule, the `Export-AzTemplateRuleData` cmdlet resolves a template and returns a resultant set of resources.
+In PSRule, the `Export-AzRuleTemplateData` cmdlet resolves a template and returns a resultant set of resources.
 The resultant set of resources can then be validated.

-No connectivity to Azure is required by default when calling `Export-AzTemplateRuleData`.
+No connectivity to Azure is required by default when calling `Export-AzRuleTemplateData`.

 ### Export cmdlet parameters

-To run `Export-AzTemplateRuleData` two key parameters are required:
+To run `Export-AzRuleTemplateData` two key parameters are required:

 - `-TemplateFile` - An absolute or relative path to the template JSON file.
 - `-ParameterFile` - An absolute or relative path to one or more parameter JSON files.